Marea Hartman: Honours

 She was appointed Member of the Order of the British Empire (MBE) in the 1966 New Year Honours and later advanced to Commander of the same Order (CBE) in the 1978 New Year Honours.
 In 1993, she was awarded the Prince Chichibu Award for her impact on women's athletics in Japan.

-She was promoted to Dame Commander of the Order of the British Empire (DBE) in the 1994 New Year Honours, "for services to Sport, particularly Athletics"; she died in Caterham, Surrey eight months later from undisclosed cancer.
+She was promoted to Dame Commander of the Order of the British Empire (DBE) in the 1994 New Year Honours, "for services to Sport, particularly Athletics"; she died in Caterham, Surrey eight months later following a long illness.